 |Minimum top width about 25micron for stereophonic fine groove (LP) / tip radius 13micron (0.5mil)|

-Sample of stereophonic groove: please note that top width of stereophonic groove is changing momentarily and that the minimum top width is depending on the displacement (amplitude) and the nominal top width of plain groove.
-Specific to stereophonic groove of 45degree modulations, the amount of lateral displacement is always same as that of vertical displacement irrespective of amplitude and frequency differences between channels.
+Sample of stereophonic groove: please note that top width of stereophonic groove is changing momentarily and that the minimum top width is depending on the displacement (amplitude) and the nominal top width of plain groove - see my excel file for simulation which is made originally for my understanding 90 degrees recordings (stereophonic 0/90=L/V mode or 45/45 mode - currently only 45/45 mode is adopted for stereophonic recording and reproduction).
+Specific to stereophonic groove of 45/45 degree modulations, the amount of lateral displacement is always same as that of vertical displacement irrespective of amplitude and frequency differences between channels.
 Hence cartridge to trace such groove should have same compliance laterally as well as vertically - however lateral compliance is usually higher than vertical compliance in most stereophonic cartridges.
 In practice the stereo grooves are cut with various kinds of limiters.
 In US Patent 3013125 (Stereophonic Recording) Goldmark referred to such limiter: "Normally, these two signals [sum and difference] are of similar amplitude and it is difficult to design a pickup which will follow them without generating distortion.
 We have discovered that the difference signal can be limited in amplitude so that it will be as little as one-half that of sum signal, or less, without impairing substantially the stereophonic character of the recorded information."
+Sum component (lateral displacement) is in phase portion & Difference component (vertical displacement) is out of phase portion between each signal in Stereophonic two different sounds in 45/45 mode.
 In case of playing compatible discrete 4 channel records, same compliance for both lateral and vertical directions was demanded for pick-up cartridge.
-In case of playing usual stereophonic grooves cut with such vertical amplitude limiter, the imbalance of cartridge compliance for lateral/vertical directions did not become any serious problem since stereophonic groove in practice was a gimmick or the product of compromises from the outset!
+In case of playing usual stereophonic grooves cut with such vertical amplitude limiter (i.e. depth control), the imbalance of cartridge compliance for lateral/vertical directions did not become any serious problem since stereophonic groove in practice was a gimmick or the product of compromises from the outset!